sliprub/UrchinScreen/README.md

 ## What is UrchinScreen?

-UrchinScreen creates virtual displays on macOS with rotation support, designed specifically for a two-Mac workflow where you want to create a tall, vertical display setup using Sidecar.
+UrchinScreen creates virtual displays on macOS with rotation support, designed specifically for a two-Mac workflow where you want to create a tall, vertical display setup using Airplay.

 ## Key Features

 - **Virtual Display Creation**: Create virtual displays of any supported resolution
 - **Rotation Support**: Create displays in Standard (0°), 90° Clockwise, 180°, or 270° Clockwise orientations
 - **Multi-Mac Support**: Automatically discover and connect to other Macs running UrchinScreen
-- **Sidecar Integration**: Designed to work seamlessly with macOS Sidecar for display mirroring
+- **Airplay Integration**: Designed to work seamlessly with macOS Airplay for display mirroring

 ## The Two-Mac Vertical Display Workflow

-This workflow creates a tall, vertical display using two Macs and Sidecar:
+This workflow creates a tall, vertical display using two Macs and Airplay:

 ### Requirements
 - **Mac 1** (Main): Running UrchinScreen
-- **Mac 2** (Sidecar source): Physical Mac with rotatable display
+- **Mac 2** (Airplay source): Physical Mac with rotatable display
 - **displayplacer**: Install on Mac 2 via `brew install displayplacer`

 ### Setup Steps